 Congratulations on your enrollment in Evergreen’s Graduate Program on the Environment and the Master of Environmental Studies (MES).
 The MES faculty and staff look forward to working with you in realizing your academic and professional objectives.

 This handbook is a guide to the policies and operational details of the program.
 Consider it a key reference for answers or resources about Evergreen and the MES degree.
 Faculty and staff are committed to helping you successfully complete the program.
-You should consult the Director, Assistant Director, and Student Assistant if you have questions as you navigate through the program.
+You should consult the Director, Assistant Director, and Program Assistant if you have questions as you navigate through the program.
 The Director, along with other faculty, is responsible for developing and teaching the curriculum; the Assistant Director is responsible for administrative support for students.

 Evergreen has a unique collaborative, interdisciplinary approach to learning.
 Our program embraces the guiding philosophy and educational practices of the institution and applies them to graduate studies.
 You are encouraged to explore documents like the Social Contract in order to learn more about Evergreen’s core values and approach to education.